Babylonehy/FaceX/Memo/Blendshape.md

-This week I first spent a few days to solve the order of the vertices in obj.
+Recently I first spent a few days to solve the order of the vertices in obj.
 According to the suggestions from Tom and Xiaoxiao, I consulted some model designers.
 Then search for related issues on the forum, and successfully realized the linear combination of blendshape by modifying some others' scripts.

 Due to computer limitations, I currently only show one model.

 Thank to tom.
 I have downloaded the facewarehouse dataset and spent some time on this dataset.
 The resolution is about 10k vectics.
 There are 20 expressions,46 + 1 neutral blendshape for 150 person.

-Another problem is that I compared some photos of FACS from website with blendshape, and they still look different.
-I re-read the facewarehouse paper, but unfortunately, it didn't mention how the original blendshape was constructed. just say 46FACS system.

 After that, I want to calculate the weight of blendshape corresponding to different poses so that we can reconstruct expressions.
 But there is a problem here.
 Even for similar looks, different people have different weights for similar expression.
 Here it is likely that everyone's neutral face looks different.
 I didn't check it.